eugenia1984/airbnb-clone/README.md

 `npx prisma init` -> to start Prisma and create an schema

 Next steps:

-1. Set the DATABASE_URL in the .env file to point to your existing database.
+1. Set the DATABASE_URL in the **.env** file to point to your existing database.
 If your database has no tables yet, read https://pris.ly/d/getting-started

 2. Set the provider of the datasource block in schema.prisma to match your database: postgresql, mysql, sqlite, sqlserver, mongodb or cockroachdb.

+In my case is a **mongoDB atlas**, and after all the schemma run: `npm prisma db push`

 3. Run prisma db pull to turn your database schema into a Prisma schema.